x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task2.md

 - Actual output:  [See answer here](https://learn.onlinegdb.com/JU4zjIoMc)<br/>

+## Introductory Steps:
+- [x] Read everything above.
+- [ ] Keep this tab open, and open Gitpod
+- [ ] Familiarise yourself with the arrayExample and listExample.
+- [ ] Run the code.
+Then try to change some numbers around.
+## HashMapExercise.java Steps:
+- [ ] Read the code and leave a comment on what you think it does
+- [ ] Check your guesses by running the code.
+- [ ] Challenge 1: fix findAndReplaceEmptyValue so it loops through the hashmap and replaces empty values with the value 'Unknown Description'
+	(Hint: if hMap.get(i) == .......)
+(Hint 2: empty values can be "" or null) (Hint 3: Look at the put methods)
+- [ ] Challenge 2: Comment out the code in createNewHashMap;
+- [ ] Create a new hashmap with the right name and generic so that the rest of that method works.
+- [ ] Make the method return "Abby" (Hint: use the get method)
+## ComicBooks.java
+- [ ] Challenge 1: On quality.put(), change the string text (i.e. mint) to enumerated versions (Condition.MINT) instead.

+- [ ] Challenge 2: add two more conditions/enumerations: PRISTINE_MINT where it sells for 5 times the price, and COVERLESS that sells for 0.1 times the price.
+- [ ] Then create two new comics that use those conditons.
+(NOTE: Remember you have to change the size of the comix array.)

+- [ ] Challenge 3: Create an ArrayList to store comics rather than a array
+- [ ] Display the contents of your new Array List by using a method.
+- [ ] Copy the for-loop in the main code below it and paste it into the method - remember to change the name comix1

 ## Code to save your work
  - Remember to save your work.
 Copy and Paste the code below.
 You can see your progress on the links as well.